onja-org/w2_bootstrap_layouts_and_components/README.md

 ### Exercise 5: Forms 📝

+> Forms require JavaScript to perform actions when submitted.
+The submit button has some JavaScript code to pretend to send the message, but you don't need to worry about it for this exercise.

 **Goal:** Create a contact form using Bootstrap form components.

 **What you're building:** A contact form with name, email, message fields and proper Bootstrap styling.